John Roest

 The Factory Method: Encapsulating Object Creation

-Imagine you're writing a system that processes different types of documents—PDFs, Word files, spreadsheets.
-Initially, your code might look like this:
+Consider a system that processes different document types—PDFs, Word files, spreadsheets.
+The initial implementation might look like this:

 public Document openDocument(String type) {